Once upon a time, in a

 "Yes, Gwen.
 You'd better surrender," added the hostage.

 "Well I…" Gwen paused.
 She turned to face the woman in the cage.
 "You know my name?
 When did…"

 Her eyes widened.

 "Oh," said Gwen.
 "Oh, for fuck's sake!
-What the hell are you doing up there?
+Fit the fuck are you doing up there?
 Break that cage open and get down here this instant!"

 Gwen turned back to the dragon in the room.
 "And do you know what?
 I'm half fuckin tempted to let you do that.
 But in the name of traditional storytelling: 'Never!'"

 "Very well!"
 With a powerful roar, the dragon launched a blast of fire which Gwen blocked with a force field.
 The dragon angrily swiped at Gwen with its wing, knocking her across the cavern and sending the crystal rolling across the ground.
 Emily fired her laser bow.
 A shot hit the dragon in the side of the neck and it blasted fire back at her.
 She barely jumped out of the way before the rock she was hiding behind was reduced to magma.
 Odysseus dodged the dragon's thrashing wings and tail as he ran up the carved stone staircase.
 Gwen, winded, slowly got to her feet and shouted across the cavern to Dorian.
 "Activate the Black Bomb, now!"